EBI-Metagenomics/notebooks/src/docs/analysis/version6/mobilome.md

 3. Integration: Results parsing and incorporation of VIRify output; fragments <500 bp and elements lacking genes are filtered out
 4. Postprocessing: GFF validation and output compression

-See the [Mobilome annotation pipeline repository](https://github.com/EBI-Metagenomics/mobilome-annotation-pipeline) for detailed documentation. <!-- TODO(review): Confirm the repository link and whether additional user-facing explanation is needed. -->
+See the [Mobilome annotation pipeline repository](https://github.com/EBI-Metagenomics/mobilome-annotation-pipeline) for detailed documentation.